ScheduleMe: Multi-Agent Calendar Assistant: Methodology

 With the system architecture defined, we now describe how the AI Calendar Assistant is implemented in practice, detailing the technologies and components involved.
 The AI Calendar Assistant is implemented as a graph-based multi-agent system, where each node corresponds to an agent and each edge represents a possible transition in the task flow.
 The architecture is constructed using LangGraph’s \texttt{StateGraph} module, which supports dynamic, stateful execution paths.
 The central supervisory chatbot agent initializes each interaction by processing user input and extracting intent, parameters, and task directives.
 These outputs determine the subsequent traversal of the graph and the activation of the appropriate functional agent.

 The system integrates OpenAI’s GPT-4o mini model via LangChain to perform natural language understanding and dialogue management.
+GPT-4 is known for high accuracy in complex reasoning but is resource-intensive and costly~\cite{gunathilaka2025automatic,siddiky2025optimizing}.
+GPT-4o provides comparable performance, with stronger multilingual and multimodal capabilities, while offering reduced latency and computational requirements \cite{siddiky2025optimizing,zhang2024latest}.
+Prior studies in dialogue system design have also employed GPT-4o mini as a reference model due to its extended (128k-token) context window, function-calling support, and low latency \cite{robino2025conversation}.
+In the medical domain, GPT-4o has demonstrated efficiency gains and near-human conversational response times, confirming its suitability for real-time applications \cite{zhang2024latest}.
 The supervisor agent leverages this model to interpret user queries, ask for clarification when needed, and generate tailored instructions for each functional agent.
+The initiation of the supervisor is shown in \lstlistingname~\ref{lst:prompt_supervisor}.
 When activated, functional agents handle tasks such as scheduling, checking availability, editing events, or deleting them.
 These agents perform stateless operations: they receive a structured input payload, carry out the task, and return the results to the supervisor.
 The supervisor then communicates the outcome back to the user.
+We show all the functional agent prompts in Appendix~\ref{app:agent-prompts}.

 The backend infrastructure is developed using FastAPI, which provides RESTful endpoints for user interaction, session handling, and communication with the agent graph.
 A persistent JSON-based state file maintains context across multi-turn interactions, enabling coherent task handling.
 Secure integration with Google Calendar is achieved via OAuth 2.0 authentication, allowing the system to create, retrieve, modify, and delete calendar events with user consent.